Why Church Journey?

 The tension

-Tools like Planning Center, Breeze, and other church management systems can be excellent for records, scheduling, giving, attendance, and people who are already connected.
+Tools like Planning Center, Breeze, and other church management systems can be excellent.
+They help churches manage records, scheduling, giving, attendance, groups, and people who are already meaningfully connected.

 The goal is not to collect every detail on day one.
-The goal is to know the next faithful step in the relationship.
+The goal is to make the next faithful step clear.

 Too much, too soon